 June 2020 - Shaina is awarded a new R21 grant from NIDCD, "Establishing patterns of dopamine signaling in the olfactory bulb".
 This project will characterize the dynamics of dopamine signaling in the olfactory bulb in vivo.
 Congrats to Shaina on this exciting project!

-June 2020 - Farewell to Andrew Moran, newly-minted PhD, who will be joining the Restrepo Lab at University of Colorado as a postdoctoral fellow.
+June 2020 - Farewell to Andrew Moran, newly-minted PhD, who will be joining the Restrepo Lab at University of Colorado as a postdoctoral fellow and T32 Training Grant recipient.

 January 2020 - Welcome to new lab technican Diana Borrego!